Spread the love

 Sovereign Military Order of Malta

-Then there is the case of the truly bizarre Sovereign Military Order of Malta (the Wikipedia page makes for interesting reading) which has its own military, currency, postage stamps and passports, and which has permanent observer status at the UN, but doesn’t have any territory.
+Then there is the case of the truly bizarre Sovereign Military Order of Malta (click to read my SMOM Travel Guide) which has its own military, currency, postage stamps and passports, and which has permanent observer status at the UN, but doesn’t have any territory.

 The SMOM is a non-state sovereign entity and is not included in the United Nations, as it claims neither statehood nor territory.